h-shimamoto/dpdk-ovs/docs/04_Sample_Configurations/01_IVSHM.md

 ### Copy Files

-Copy files over the VM making sure the `-L` flag is used within `cp` to follow the symlinks.
+Copy files over to the VM making sure the `-L` flag is used within `cp` to follow the symlinks.

 ```bash
 rm -rf /tmp/qemu_share